RichardKnop/coreos-cluster/README.md

 # CoreOS Cluster

 An example of how to provision a CoreOS cluster on AWS using Terraform and Ansible.
-This example sets up a VPC, private and public networks, NAT server, an RDS database, a CoreOS cluster and properly configures tight security groups.
+This example sets up a VPC, private and public networks, NAT server, an RDS database, a CoreOS cluster and a private Docker registry and properly configures tight security groups.

+The cluster is configured via `cloud-config` user data and runs `etcd2.service` and `fleet.service`.
+All peer and client traffic is encrypted using self signed certificates.

+A private Docker registry is also created at `registry.local` and Docker nodes are properly configured to use it.

 # Index